-The Alcoholics Anonymous (AA) group is a fundamental “mechanism of change” in recovery from alcoholism with respect to providing its members with a supportive social network that promotes sobriety.
+The Alcoholics Anonymous (AA) group is a fundamental ‘mechanism of change’ in terms of recovery from alcoholism.
+The group provides its members with a supportive social network that promotes sobriety.

 Participation in the group offers several therapeutic benefits which facilitate and support change for the individual.
 These therapeutic gains are as follows:

 The group provides the inspiration of hope that there is a solution to a seemingly hopeless condition of mind, body and soul.
 AA groups generate optimism and confidence that change is possible.
 The group is a vehicle for positive psychology.

 When I arrived at my first AA meeting I was full of despair and shame and felt completely trapped in my addiction to alcohol.
 The group gave me some hope that long term sobriety was possible through the example of others.

 A fundamental therapeutic benefit obtained from the groups is identification with others who have experienced similar difficulties.
 This helps group members increase their self-awareness and lessens feelings of isolation, shame and guilt, which promotes self-acceptance.